Peter Kravitz

 Peter Kravitz is a figure in the Scottish literary scene.
 He was born in London, England, but has lived most of his life in Edinburgh.
 He is Jewish.
-He is edited Contemporary Scottish Fiction, reprinted by Picador and Faber, and brought new Scottish writers to a wider audience.
+He has edited Edinburgh Review, Contemporary Scottish Fiction, reprinted by Picador and Faber, and brought new Scottish writers to a wider audience.

-From 1980 to 1990 during Kravitz’s term as editor, Polygon, the former University of Edinburgh student imprint, came to lead the field in publishing new Scottish fiction.
+From 1980 to 1990 during Kravitz's term as editor, Polygon, the former University of Edinburgh student imprint, came to lead the field in publishing new Scottish fiction.
 His editorship of the Edinburgh Review from 1984 to 1990 supplied fresh talent.
 He was influential in developing discussion between people in literature, politics and the visual arts, in Scotland and beyond.

 While at Polygon, he tried to publish James Kelman's second novel, and requested a grant from the Scottish Arts Council.
-They refused on the basis of a complaint from Alick Buchanan-Smith, a Conservative MP, who complained about the "foul language" in Kelman's first novel.
+They refused because Alick Buchanan-Smith, a Conservative MP, had complained about the "foul language" in Kelman's first novel.
 In the late 1990s, he worked for Napier University, and he is now a psychotherapist and counsellor in Edinburgh.
 He still writes occasionally on Scottish literature.